Hazelight Studios has confirmed its latest game, Split Fiction, sold one million units in its first 48 hours

 We spent Thursday and Friday enjoying every bit of Split Fiction, and we absolutely loved our experience.
 In our review, we praised the game for its seemingly endless creativity, and it may very well be the best co-op game we’ve ever experienced.
 If you have someone to play the game with, we highly recommend giving it a try.
 It’s mainly an action platformer, but there’s plenty of gameplay variety from beginning to end.

-Subscribe to our newsletter and get video game news, features, and deals straight to your inbox.
+Subscribe to our newsletter and get video game news, reviews, features, and deals straight to your inbox.

 This newsletter may contain advertising, deals, or affiliate links.
 Subscribing to the newsletter indicates your consent to our Privacy Policy.
 You may unsubscribe from the newsletter at any time.

-With over 20 years in online publishing, Jason Siu is the Community and Production Director at Autoverse Studios, where he also contributes to the design and development of Auto Legends.
+With over 20 years in online publishing, Jason Siu is currently a consultant at Autoverse Studios, where he contributes to the development of Auto Legends.
 His extensive background includes serving as Content Director at VerticalScope and writing about cars for prominent sites like AutoGuide, The Truth About Cars, EV Pulse, FlatSixes, and Tire Authority.
 As a co-founder of Tunerzine.com and former West Coast Editor of Modified Magazine, Jason has also authored two books for CarTech Books.
 In his spare time, he founded FullCleared to channel his passion for gaming, with a particular fondness for RPGs.